Yucca

 How does Zepbound work for weight loss?

-Zepbound activates two hormone receptors: GLP-1 (suppresses appetite, slows digestion) and GIP (enhances fat metabolism, improves insulin sensitivity).
+Zepbound activates two hormone receptors at once: GLP-1 (suppresses appetite in the brain, slows gastric emptying by about 50% early on) and GIP (changes how fat tissue stores and releases energy, sharpens insulin sensitivity, dampens nausea).
 The dual mechanism makes you eat less AND changes how your body processes stored fat.
 This is why it produces 47% more weight loss than single-receptor drugs like Wegovy.

 Is Zepbound the same as Mounjaro?